Luzifer/promcertcheck/README.md

 # ./promcertcheck --help
 Usage of ./promcertcheck:
-      --expire-warning duration   When to warn about a soon expiring certificate (default 744h0m0s) --log-level string          Verbosity of logs to use (debug, info, warning, error, ...) (default "info") --probe stringSlice         URLs to check for certificate issues --roots-dir string          Directory to load custom RootCA certs from to be trusted (*.pem) --version                   Print program version and exit
+      --expire-warning duration   When to warn about a soon expiring certificate (default 744h0m0s) --listen string             Port/IP to listen on (default ":3000") --log-level string          Verbosity of logs to use (debug, info, warning, error, ...) (default "info") --probe strings             URLs to check for certificate issues --roots-dir string          Directory to load custom RootCA certs from to be trusted (*.pem) --version                   Print program version and exit